georgegiam/BlockVote/README.md

 $ python3 manage.py runserver
 ```

-6. copy the given IP
+6. Copy the given IP
 7. Paste it on your browser